 A bonus is a sum of money added to a person’s wages as a reward for good performance.
 A pay rise is an increase in the amount of money you earn for doing your job.
 Bonuses and pay rises are important to attract, engage and retain employees.
 Employees will be motivated to do better than what is expected of them in order to achieve bonuses and pay rises.

-Before you start implementing bonuses and pay rises across your business there are a number of strategies to consider:
+Before you implement and manage bonuses and pay rises across your business there are a number of strategies to consider:

 Performance- related Pay (PRP)